 Over-extracting the coffee is most likely the cause of your espresso tasting burned.

-When hot water is passed through the coffee for an extended period of time, too many of the oils from the coffee are taken up, causing it to develop a burned or bitter flavor.
+When hot water is passed through the coffee for an extended period, too many of the oils from the coffee are taken up, causing it to develop a burned or bitter flavor.

 A double-shot espresso should be ready in 20 to 30 seconds.
 If your espresso is taking longer, you should take steps to speed it up.